2. Jobs howto

 #SBATCH --mail-user=user@domain.com

-The first line specifies the event type for which a user requests an email (here failure/end events), the second specifies a valid email address.
+The first line specifies the event type for which a user requests an email (here failure and end events), the second specifies a valid email address.
 We suggest to use a very few event types especially if you submit hundreds of jobs.
 For more info, see output of man sbatch command.

 Attention